Occupational Health and Safety

 Occupational Health offers a service providing health surveillance inc lung function, hearing, eyesight, HAVS. new-employment questionnaires and medicals, absence management, long-term sickness reviews, return to work medicals, industry specific medicals and a full range of specialist occupational health services see OH Advisers

-Identifying potential hazards and managing risks to health and safety is essential in ensuring a safe working environment.
+Identifying potential hazards and managing risks is essential in ensuring a safe working environment.
 Risk assessment is fundamental and we can assist you in carrying out risk assessments which are proportionate to your working environment.

 A DSE Assessment evaluates the hazards for employees who regularly use computer equipment, including laptops and mobile devices.
 Our solutions include online or form based self assessments, face to face assessments with a consultant or training of your own staff to carry out the assessments.